 Senior Designer Rosyl Igcasenza is a creative polyglot; a curious, design-minded fine artist and adventurous home cook with a bucket list dream of becoming a pastry chef.
 After working in the corporate world for eight years, Rosyl followed her heart into freelance, then returned to a full-time position in a more intimate setting with us.
 Here, she finds she loves the work, the variety, and the chance to gel with a small, dynamic team.
-A resident of Utah, she’s a hiker, a nature-lover, and dog mom to chiweenie Taz.
+A resident of Austin, TX, she’s a foodie, a nature-lover, and dog mom to chiweenie Taz.
 Rosyl’s superpower?
 Practical visualization.
 She’s a pro at picking just the right-sized containers for leftovers, an enviable talent if we’ve ever heard one.

 While he’s been told he’s “lightning fast” at laying out a page or concepting a logo, Spot On graphic designer Brian Ramirez entered California State University San Bernardino set on a career in graphic design for reasons a bit more human than pure efficiency.
 A helper at heart, Ramirez chose design to assist people in bringing their good ideas to life, and says he’d have become a physician’s assistant if he hadn’t ended up in the creative field.
 He’s naturally curious with a strong work ethic and a keen desire to learn and help others succeed, and when he’s not working, he’s exercising his strategic side by participating in trading card tournaments, which help him think adaptively as well as have a little fun with friends.